MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_PowerShell_Config.md

 contains two subkeys:

-- `EnableScriptBlockLogging` - If you enable this policy setting, PowerShell Core logs the processing of commands, script blocks, functions, and scripts whether invoked interactively, or through automation.
+- `EnableScriptBlockLogging` - If you enable this policy setting, PowerShell logs the processing of commands, script blocks, functions, and scripts whether invoked interactively, or through automation.
 - `EnableScriptBlockInvocationLogging` - enables logging of script block start and stop events.